FIND RELEVANT INFORMATION ABOUT THE COOPERATION OF

 5. After clicking on the “Continue” button, a new page with the train selection will open.

 a) For the QYG segment you will need to select the train destination/departure, by inserting a city name manually in the blank field.
 It can be any destination within Deutsche Bahn’s network, including transit connections.

 The airport field and travel class are not possible to select.
 Departure time and day will be taken from the ticket but you can adjust it easily to a different one within the departure day or day before resp. arrival day or day after in order to meet your desired connection.

 You can navigate between departure hours using the arrow buttons on the left and right sides of the hours bar.
 If you click on each hour, all existing trains departing within the next 60 minutes will be listed below.
 You can check the train details by clicking on the “Info” button to the right.
 You need to select a connection by clicking on it, before clicking “Continue”.

-b) For an interline segment you will not need to select train destination/departure, as they are stored in the ticket and cannot be changed.
+b) For an interline and codeshare segment you will not need to select a train.
+Destination/departure, as they are stored in the ticket cannot be changed.
 Instead, the summary page will open, displaying all connection details.

 6. To accept and continue, insert your email address and click on the “Check-in” button.

-7. The online check-in will now be completed and the coupon of the ticket will be changed to L (lifted) 48 hours before departure.
-A PDF document with Deutsche Bahn tickets is now generated and ready for download and printout.
+7. The online check-in will now be completed and a PDF document with Deutsche Bahn tickets is now generated and ready for download and printout.
 It will also be sent by email to the inserted email address.
 Use the “Download Ticket” button or “Re-send Ticket” to retrieve your travel document.
-After you logout you will still be able to login again and retrieve the stored ticket for reprint (possible until train departure).
+After you logout you will still be able to login again and retrieve the stored ticket for reprint (possible until train departure)